techjb/FTCC/README.md

 Available as a [Nuget package](https://www.nuget.org/packages/ftcc/).

+## Features

+- Configure compressors for each class.
+- Enable parallelism during dictionary creation.
+- Determine the desired compression level.
+- Handle the serialization and deserialization of dictionaries.
+- Evaluate the training files.

 ## Performance

 All tests have been done at a compression level of 3, which is the default compression level.